Skip to content

 • Secure the email account connected to Instagram.
 Email is often the account-recovery control point.

-• Review login activity, active sessions, linked accounts, phone numbers, emails, two-factor settings, bio links, posts, stories, ads, and DMs.
+• Review login activity, active sessions, linked accounts, phone numbers, emails, and two-factor authentication settings.

 • Turn on two-factor authentication with an authenticator app when possible and save backup codes privately.

-• If you cannot log in, use Instagram hacked-account recovery instead of a paid recovery account.
+• If you cannot log in, start Instagram's hacked-account recovery flow.

-• If Instagram emailed that your account email changed, look for the official reversal option described in Instagram's email-change help.
+• If Instagram emailed that your account email changed, look for the official reversal option from the message Instagram says it sends for that change.

 Money changes the priority.
 Save evidence first, then contact the provider that can actually touch the transaction.
-Instagram may be able to act on an account, seller, ad, message, or eligible in-app order issue, but it usually cannot reverse money sent through a bank, card, payment app, wire service, gift card, or crypto transfer outside Instagram.
+Instagram may be able to act on an account, message, seller, ad, or order support issue, but it usually cannot reverse money sent through a bank, payment app, wire service, gift card, or crypto transfer outside Instagram.

-• Credit or debit card: contact the issuer and ask about a dispute, reversal, card replacement, and account monitoring.
+• Credit or debit card: contact the issuer and ask about a dispute or reversal.

-• Bank transfer or wire: contact the bank or wire service immediately and ask what can still be stopped, recalled, reversed, or documented.
+• Bank transfer or wire: contact the bank or wire service immediately and ask what can still be stopped or reversed.

-• Payment app or Zelle: report the transaction inside the app or through the connected bank or credit union.
-Save the recipient details.
+• Payment app: report the transaction inside the app and contact the linked bank or card issuer if one was used.

 • Gift card: contact the gift card company, keep the card and receipt, and ask whether funds can be frozen.

-• Cryptocurrency: contact the exchange or wallet provider used to send it and save wallet addresses, transaction hashes, screenshots, and platform names.
+• Cryptocurrency: contact the exchange or wallet provider used to send it and save wallet addresses and transaction hashes.

-If the deal was a stranger-to-stranger sale, use the marketplace scam guidance.
+If the deal was a stranger-to-stranger sale, use ScamClarity's marketplace scam guidance.
 If the payment was Zelle, use Zelle scam payment guidance.
-If the pitch was a crypto, forex, trading, money-flipping, or fake-platform offer, use crypto scam guidance.
+If the pitch was a crypto or trading offer, use crypto scam guidance.

-If someone is impersonating you, using your photos, or threatening you
+If someone is impersonating you or using your photos

-Use the report route closest to the thing that happened.
-Reporting only the profile may miss the specific message, seller listing, comment, post, ad, or impersonation detail that explains the scam.
+Use the report option closest to the thing that happened.
+Reporting only the profile may miss the specific message, seller listing, comment, post, or impersonation detail that explains the scam.

 Keep a private copy.
 Profiles, stories, ads, and messages can disappear, especially after a scammer realizes you are saving details.